Evusma/Databricks_DE_associate/delta_tables_vs_lakeflow_declarative_pipelines.md

 - Streaming mode → good when you need near real-time updates (new files, Kafka messages, etc.).

-## Stream vs batch
+## Stream vs batch: Lakeflow Declarative pipelines
-when you create streaming tables in the pipeline (like your bronze and silver), they are still Delta tables under the hood, so they live in the catalog just like other Delta tables.
+when you create streaming tables in the pipeline (like your bronze and silver), they are Delta tables under the hood, so they live in the catalog just like other Delta tables.
 By default, the pipeline creates them in the hive_metastore unless you specify a different catalog/schema.

 You can query them with SQL or PySpark: `SELECT * FROM bronze_sales;`

-The streaming nature is only about how they are updated (via Structured Streaming in the pipeline).
+The streaming nature is only about how they are updated.
 Once materialized, they look and behave like any other Delta table in the catalog.
 You can use them in:
 - Databricks SQL queries
 - BI tools (Power BI, Tableau, etc.)